hmmh/typo3-kickstarter/Readme.md

 Install the new project:

     $ composer create-project hmmh/typo3-kickstarter t3kick --no-scripts

+The `--no-scripts` flag is required because after the project is created, the official TYPO3 command events are executed first, and it breaks with a missing database connection.

-Then execute this small steps:
+Then execute this small steps (dependencies are already installed):

     $ composer install